rumjuice/decentralized-p2p-lending-system/README.md

 ### Data

-The common datastructure we have used is mapping,struct
+The common datastructure we have used is mapping and struct

 Struct